summiyahyousaf/space-chatbot/README.md

 | Python Libraries      | Requests, JSON                                            |
 | Development Tools     | VS Code, Git, GitHub                                      |

-## Workflow

-User enters a query

-↓

-Flask receives the request

-↓

-The chatbot determines whether the request is related to planets, astronauts, NASA APOD, ISS location, or SpaceX missions.

-↓

-Relevant APIs or local JSON files are used.

-↓

-A formatted response is displayed in the chat interface.

 ## 🎥 Project Demo